nkomichi/python-werewolves/README.md

 # python-werewolves
-Are you a Werewolf game in python
+"Are you a Werewolf?" game in python